Are you interested in property investment in New Zealand?

 In the early days of buying a new property, costs will eat up almost all of the rent received.
 As time goes on rents increase and the landlord pays down the mortgage, so the amount leftover grows.

-This difference in income and holding costs is how the property investor makes money.
+This difference between income and holding costs is how the property investor makes money.

 Most investors will use equity (the difference between a property’s value and the debt against it) to borrow again and again and repeat the process over and over again.